mosaicml/examples/llm/mcloud/README.md

 This folder contains some examples of how to use [MosaicML Cloud](https://www.mosaicml.com/cloud) to launch LLM training runs.

-Full documentation on MosaicML Cloud can be found here: https://mcli.docs.mosaicml.com/.
+Full documentation on MosaicML Cloud can be found at https://mcli.docs.mosaicml.com/.

 ## Using MCLI to launch runs